John Callcott Horsley: Family life

 Horsley married Elvira Walter in 1846 with whom he had three sons: Edward (1848), Frank (1849), and Harry (1850).
 Elvira died of consumption in 1852 followed by the deaths of Edward and Harry in 1854 and Frank in 1857 due to scarlet fever.

 Horsley remarried, to Rosamund Haden, who came from a family of distinguished surgeons—her father Charles Haden had a practice in Sloan Street and her brother Francis Seymour Haden was a surgeon and etcher, who founded the Royal Society of Painters, Etchers and Engravers in 1880.
-Rosamund gave birth to Walter (1855), Hugh (1856), Victor (1857), Emma (1858), Fanny (1859), Gerald (1862) and Rosamund (1864).
-Gerald grew up to be an architect, Walter an artist also studying at the RA Schools, and Victor a surgeon.
-Sir Victor Horsley (born 1857), became famous as a surgeon and neuropathologist, and a prominent supporter of the cause of experimental research.
+Rosamund gave birth to Walter Charles (1855–1934), Hugh (1856), Victor (1857-1916), Emma (1858), Fanny (1859-1949), Gerald (1862) and Rosamund Brunel (1864-1949).
+Gerald grew up to be an architect, Walter an artist also studying at the RA Schools.
+Sir Victor Horsley became famous as a surgeon and neuropathologist, and a prominent supporter of the cause of experimental research.
+Fanny (Frances) became Lady Whitelegge.
 Hugh and Emma died of scarlet fever.

 After his wedding to Rosamund in 1854 Horsley and his new wife toured the Midlands for five months to establish contacts with wealthy industrialists for portrait commissions.
-Horsley moved into 'Willesley', his house in Cranbrook in 1861, joining the Cranbrook Colony; whilst maintaining a home in London.
+Horsley moved into 'Willesley', his house in Cranbrook in 1861, joining the Cranbrook Colony; while maintaining a home in London.
 The architect Richard Shaw adds "...tall chimneys and cosy 'inglenooks.'" in the Jacobean style to 'Willesley'.